 Under the law, service members can file for divorce in the state where they are stationed or the state where they are a legal resident.
 They can also file in the state where their spouse resides.

 In order for a military member stationed at a Kentucky base to file for divorce, they must reside at the base for at least six months, unless the spouse who filed first is a Kentucky resident.

 Decades Of Collective Experience

-At Hoge Partners, PLLC, our family law attorneys have three decades of combined experience assisting divorcing couples and their families throughout Jefferson County.
+At Hoge Partners, PLLC, our family law attorneys have four decades of combined experience assisting divorcing couples and their families throughout Jefferson County.

 We are skilled in addressing the challenges that accompany military divorces.
 We know the laws, rules and procedures and can offer the advocacy you need during this time.

 Speak With One Of Our Lawyers Experienced In Military Divorces